Posts: 364480 Topics: 14645 LOGIN

 Anonymous

-The term ‘messed about’ seems to crop up quite frequently on the forums (usually in the Dating, Sex and Love & Relationships forums, often accompanied by bitterness or recriminations).
+The term ‘messed about’ seems to crop up quite frequently on the forums (usually in the Dating, love and Love & Relationships forums, often accompanied by bitterness or recriminations).
 After a bit of thought (i.e. I had a nap this afternoon and when I woke up, I wondered…….)
 I decided that I didn’t actually know what people meant when they said ‘I’ve been messed about’.

 Obviously, in many cases, we’re only hearing one side of the story too, sometimes perhaps a rather biased side of the story.